mrcavalcanti/mosaicoo/docs/sources/explore/explore-inspector.md

 The inspector has following tabs:

 - **Stats tab -** Shows how long your query takes and how much it returns.
-- **Query tab -** Shows you the requests to the server sent when Grafana queries the data source.
+- **Query tab -** Shows you the requests to the server sent when Mosaicoo queries the data source.
 - **JSON tab -** Allows you to view and copy the data JSON and data frame structure JSON.
 - **Data tab -** Shows the raw data returned by the query.
 - **Error tab -** Shows the error.
 Only visible when query returns error.